 According to the government website you should review your will every 5 years.
 With 59% of British adults not having a will you may think just by having one you’re doing well.
 However it’s just as important to have an up to date will as it is to write one in the first place, so if there already is one how do i make changes to my will?

 If you have gone through some major life changes it’s important to ensure you change your will to reflect your new circumstances.
-Having an out of date will can cause complications in the administration process making it take longer and possibly making the process more expensive.
+Having an out of date will can cause complications in the probate application and administration process and making it take longer and more expensive.

 Change your will using a Codicil